-Google’s attention is a precious gift, and nearly everyone with a website wants to get it by any means: writing catchy articles, implementing smart design, or engaging customers to share user generated content.
-While striving to make their sites “good for people”, most site owners neglect basic technical SEO recommendations, and lose organic traffic.
-Let’s go through the 12 most common SEO mistakes, and suggest some homework to increase your websites’ customer acquisition.
+Google’s attention is a precious gift, and nearly everyone with a website wants to get it by any means: writing catchy articles, implementing a smart design, or engaging customers to share user-generated content.
+While striving to make their sites “good for people”, most site owners neglect basic technical recommendations in SEO for ecommerce sites and lose organic traffic.
+Let’s go through the 12 most common mistakes, and suggest some homework to increase your websites’ customer acquisition.

 SEO Mistake 1: Choose a platform you don’t have full control of

-Does the idea of drag-and-drop site builders’ attract you?
+Does the idea of drag-and-drop website builders’ attract you?
 Yeah, we get that.
-It looks so effortless to create your site within a few hours, no coding involved.
+It looks so effortless to create your website within a few hours, no coding involved.
 But choosing this option means sacrificing the ability to gain Google’s attention via full control of your server.

-SEO Mistake 2: Having 2 versions of site available (www/without www)
+SEO Mistake 2: Maintaining 2 versions of the site (www / without www)

-So, be careful to define the main version of your site – with or without the www- in your robots.txt file and let Google know about it via the Search Console, of which we will talk a bit later.
+Therefore, be careful to determine the main version of your site – with or without www – in your robots.txt file, and report it to Google through the search console, which we will talk about later.

 SEO Mistake 3: Create site structure randomly

 Site structure defines how much organic traffic you would get, so you can’t just download a ready-made theme, name 5 product categories, and that will be it.
-Such mistakes as not devising the structure of your site according to its semantic core, may cost you the organic traffic, which comes to your site for free.
+Such mistakes as not devising the structure of your website according to its semantic core may cost you the organic traffic, which comes to your site for free.

-As we have already mentioned in the Mistake 2, the main goal of SEO is to optimize site’s pages in a way that will help attracting organic traffic to it.
-So, first of all you need to write out all the possible search queries in which your products\services can be found on Google – this is the draft of your semantic core.
-Then upload this list to any keyword gathering tool (e.g. try Ahrefs, or Similarweb), and observe what other search queries may be relevant for your site, and what are their monthly search volumes.
-This will help you to understand how much traffic you may (ideally) expect monthly, if your site’s pages gain the first positions for each keyword.
+As we mentioned in the Mistake 2, the main goal of SEO is to optimize the site’s pages in such a way as to help attract organic traffic to them.
+So, first of all, you need to write all the possible search queries for which your items/services can be found on Google – this is a draft of your semantic core.
+Then upload this list to any keyword collection tool (for example, try Ahrefs or Similarweb) and see what other search queries may be relevant to your site and what their monthly search volumes are.
+This will help you understand how much traffic you can (ideally) expect per month if your site’s pages rank first for each keyword.